jormur/jormur.github.io/_pages/teaching.md

 **Data Analyst Intern**
 *Taipei Financial Center Corp.
 (Taipei 101)* - April 2023 to Present
-- Conduct data analyses to identify customer trends and profiles using R, Python, and SQL
+- Analyze mall member data to identify trends and patterns in the behavior of tens of thousands of customers
-- Build data visualization dashboards with TABLEAU to communicate insights to clients
+- Create customer profiles for the 100+ high-end international brands in the mall to inform specialized client marketing campaigns and increase sales and brand growth
-- Collaborate with colleagues to identify opportunities to improve marketing strategies and decision making
+- Develop rich data visualizations using Tableau to communicate insights and recommendations to brands and companies tailored specifically to their strategies and goals

 **Teaching Assistant**
 *Introduction to Statistical Analysis* - Fall 2022